zadetuaima/flood_bot/readme.md

 flood_bot is a script used for identifying flood alerts and flood warnings within the UK.
 It uses OpenAI and the UK GOV environmental flood monitoring API to gab data regarding flood information in a particular county

-Spoticloud-dl is a script to download playlists from either Spotify or Soundcloud with a max bandwidth of either 320kbps or 128kbps respectively.
-The script also appends metadata to the mp3s, including album art, artist and album name if applicable.

 ## requisites

 Use the pip to install requirements.txt